-Our staff of over 100 are fantastic, and we work hard throughout the winter to find the right people.
+Our staff of over 90 are a devoted group, passionate about camp's inclusive values, and we work hard throughout the winter to find the right people.
 Many return year after year to share their talents, skills and passions.
 Most of all, they love being part of the Hidden Valley community.
 Here's a glimpse of just a few:

 Longtime caretaker Al lives at camp year-round with his family, plowing snow (or skiing on it!) and looking after our many animals.
 During the summer, you can find Al mowing our beautiful lawns, repairing bikes, MacGyvering something on our 350 acres or wrangling llamas for their annual haircuts.